kookkui/SoloRPGs/_Bestiaries/Disciples of Bone and Shadow Beastiary/Grey Ooze.md

 traits:
   - name: 'Special:'
-    desc: "Engulf: Every other attack the gray ooze attempts to completely cover its target.
+    desc: "Engulf: For every successful attack the gray ooze attempts to completely cover its target.
 The victim must pass a DEX test to avoid becoming engulfed.
 The engulfed target begins to drown and suffers D6 acid damage/round.
 The victim can perform a STR test on each of their turns to free themself."

 description: "An amorphous mass of animated hunger and never ending appetite for destruction."